Updated

 Can gifts or bonuses create tax implications for employees?

-Yes, holiday bonuses are typically considered taxable income.
+Yes, typically bonuses are considered taxable income.
 Certain types of gifts, such as non-cash items below a specific value threshold, may not be taxable, depending on the tax laws in each country.
-Employers should consult tax professionals to understand how to handle holiday gifts and bonuses compliantly.
+Employers should consult tax professionals to understand how to handle gifts and bonuses compliantly.

 Thoughtful planning helps employers show appreciation for their employees creating a fair and supportive workplace.
 If you have any further questions or require any assistance with managing employee bonuses and their tax implications, then reach out to a member of our team today.